mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 Think of orchestration as **coordinating a series of steps so that work happens in the right order, at the right time, with the right checks along the way**.

-It’s not the step itself — it’s how you manage the *sequence* of steps, and how you make sure the whole process flows smoothly.
+It’s not the step itself; it’s how you manage the *sequence* of steps, and how you make sure the whole process flows smoothly.

 If you’ve seen an orchestra perform, you’ve seen how a conductor doesn’t play the instruments but still makes sure every musician starts and stops at the right moment.
-Orchestration in data is the same idea — but instead of musicians, you have tasks like:
+Orchestration in data is the same idea, but instead of musicians, you have tasks like:
 - Pulling data from a source system.
 - Transforming it into a standard format.
 - Running validation checks.